Blog – Posted on Tuesday, Feb 05

 7. Harry Potter and the Sorcerer's Stone by J.K.
 Rowling

 This twelve-year-old boy wizard exploded onto the literary scene in 1997 — only to change the face of publishing forever.
 If you haven’t hopped on board the train at Platform 9¾ yet, now’s the time to do it.
-Go on the adventure of a lifetime with Harry, Hermione, and Ron at Hogwarts School of Witchcraft and Wizardry as they grow up to battle grumpy Potions masters, puberty, and a Dark Lord who simply refuses to die.
+Snag your copy of Harry Potter and the Sorcerer's Stone and go on the adventure of a lifetime with Harry, Hermione, and Ron at Hogwarts School of Witchcraft and Wizardry as they grow up to battle grumpy Potions masters, puberty, and a Dark Lord who simply refuses to die.

 8. The Reader by Traci Chee

-Above all else, Sefia is a survivor.
+In The Reader, Sefia is a survivor above all else.
 After her father was murdered, her Aunt Nin took her in and taught her to hunt, track, and steal when necessary.
 But after Nin is seemingly kidnapped as well, Sefia is at a complete loss.
 Then she discovers that the odd rectangular object left by Nin is actually a book, rare and largely useless in their illiterate society.

 Of course, to our plucky heroine, her inability to interpret the book’s pages is only a minor detail and won’t stand in her way.
 With the help of a furtive stranger, she begins the search for her aunt and starts unearthing the circumstances of her father’s death, and the truth surrounding their societal taboo of reading.